 Berkey Shower Filter FAQ

-The Berkey Shower Filter’s maximum operating temperature is rated at 120°F. However in order to avoid scalding in the shower, we recommend the temperature not exceed 110°F.
+The maximum operating temperature for the Berkey Shower Filter is rated at 120°F. To avoid scalding in the shower, the temperature should not exceed 110°F.

 The Berkey Shower Filter does not remove Chloramine.
-Chlorine exists in two forms as combined available chlorine and free available chlorine.
+Chlorine exists in two forms; combined available chlorine, and free available chlorine (free-chlorine).
 Combined available chlorine is present as chloramine or other derivatives in water.
 Free available chlorine is the residual chlorine present as dissolved gas, hypochlorous acid, or hypochlorite not combined with ammonia.
-The Berkey® Shower Filter removes the free available chlorine which presents the most danger to the human body.
+The Berkey Shower Filter removes the free available chlorine which presents the most danger to the human body.